As I periodically do, I reread Ursala LeGuin’s The Dispossessed. It’s the kind of book that is essential, that keeps one alive.

 “In history books,” says Plutarch.
 “And if our ancestors could do it, then we can, too.”

 Frankly, our ancestors don’t seem much to brag about.
 I mean, look at the sate they left us in, with the wars and the broken planet.
 Clearly, they didn’t care about what would happen to the people who came after them.
 But this republic idea sounds like an improvement over our current government.

-She and her peers are just more disillusioned and bitter American voters, using “politics” as a synonym for dishonesty and not realizing that they dis-empower themselves with this very act of semantic spite.
+She and her peers are like disillusioned and bitter voters who use “politics” as a synonym for dishonesty and don’t realize that they dis-empower themselves with this very act of semantic spite.

 Shevek, the anarchist physicists who is the protagonist of The Dispossessed, would be disgusted.
 He knows that society is as real as stars and planets.
 He knows his responsibilities are as genuine a demand as the pull of gravity or magnetism.
 He knows he must listen to and learn about those around him.
 And he knows he must have well-considered values, before he can act responsibly.
 For him, physics and political philosophy are inseparable: they are both deep searches for genuine truths.

 A few Sheveks would make the world of the Hunger Games impossible.
 The Arena would be shut down.
-The wealth would be shared among all.
+Liberty would be shared among all.
 Isn’t that far, far more impressive than being good at killing other children?